13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Stay calm and slow things down.
 Don’t argue feelings; ask for clear facts and specifics.
 Set firm boundaries and consequences.
 Keep communication brief and written when possible.
 Don’t overshare.
 Verify claims with others.
 Trust patterns, not apologies.
 If needed, limit contact and get support.

-Playing dumb is a manipulation tactic where someone pretends not to understand to avoid Responsibility, delay decisions, extract extra help, or make others doubt themselves.
+Playing dumb is a manipulation tactic where someone pretends not to understand to avoid responsibility, delay decisions, extract extra help, or make others doubt themselves.
 It shifts effort onto others, reduces accountability, and can quietly control outcomes without open confrontation.

 Yes.
 It can be used to avoid criticism, failure, or confrontation, especially in high-pressure environments.